mihanovak1024/mihanovak1024.github.io/_pages/about.md

 My passion is tackling interesting problems the company is facing and helping to <b style="color:#00adb5">grow</b> their <b style="color:#00adb5">revenue</b> streams.
 I love building solutions that have a direct impact on revenue, since it's the most important metric for every company to have.

+Since you don't get much opportunity to impact revenue streams directly, I strive to help out optimising the performance of programs through architectural and asynchronous principles.

 I'd consider myself a generalist as I like to get my hands dirty on all fronts.
 Being a generalist also lets me interconnect the best practices of every field.